syhily/duoshuo/README.md

 ## License

-The source code of this blog is licensed under the [MIT](./LICENSE) license, feel to free to use it without any legal risks.
+The source code of this blog is licensed under the [MIT](./LICENSE) license, feel free to use it without any legal risks.

 The font used in logo is Super Peach Font, it's free for personal use and commercial use, but I couldn't find the license file.